OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/configuration.md

 }
 ```

-During debug session, it might be useful to retrieve information from the different component using the `ovos-logs` command, this command is looking for log files from the `~/.local/state/mycroft` directory.
+During debug session, it might be useful to retrieve information from the different components using the `ovos-logs` command, this command is looking for log files from the `~/.local/state/mycroft` directory.
 If needed, then remove the following lines from the `~/ovos/config/mycroft.conf` file.

 ```json title="~/ovos/config/mycroft.conf"
 {